gaehlerm/SoftwareEngineering/README.md

 shopping.create_shopping_list(["apple", "banana"])
 ```

-Now you go shopping without having a shopping list.
-In fact, the call of `create_shopping_list` is probably superfluous.
-I don't know what the code will do, but it has quite certainly unintended behavior.
+Now you go shopping before creating a shopping list.
+In fact, the call of `create_shopping_list` is probably superfluous because the shopping list might not be used anymore.
+Instead you go shopping with a shopping list that is probably empty.

 It is one of the advantages of procedural code that such things are less likely to happen.
 Code doesn't always have to be OO.
 Sometimes other paradigms yield better code.